14 Best Day Trips from Melbourne

 How to Get There: Ballarat from Melbourne by car will take approximately 1.5 hours from the CBD.
 Alternatively, the V/Line train service from Southern Cross Station in Melbourne will get you there in just under two hours.
 Trains run frequently and late into the night.

-Suggested Tour: If you have limited time then this Sovereign Hill Gold Mining Town Day Trip that includes round-trip transport could be useful.
+Suggested Tour: If you have limited time, this Private Ballarat & Sovereign Hill Day Trip that includes round-trip transport could be useful.

 11) Daylesford